 I’m not even sure exactly how it happened.
 I think one night I was exhausted and fell asleep early, resulting in an early wake-up the next morning.
 Because of that, I was exhausted again that evening… it turned into a cycle.

 In the past, I would have continued to lie in bed, thinking 4:00 am was too early, and try to fall back asleep.

-But that one morning where I woke up really early, I was so widely awake that I sat down at my computer.
+But that one morning when I woke up really early, I was so wide awake that I sat down at my computer.
 Before I knew it, I had written 1000 words.
 My brain was intensely alert and the words flowed easily.